Updated: Nov 18

 Written statement of employment particulars which points out the main conditions of the job.

 Contract which includes the terms that legally binds you to your employee.
 Keep in mind that implied terms may also exist even if not expressively stated in the contract.
+(Read more on the risks of not providing an employment contract).

 Add the employee to your payroll software using the correct tax information